node-opcua/node-opcua/README.md

 ## Sponsors & Backers

-The funding of node-opcua enterily relies on its users.
+The funding of node-opcua entirely relies on its users.
 We appreciate that, once you have evaluated the software and you have decided to use it in one of your applications, you consider supporting our effort by either financially contributing to one of our sponsor programs:

   - https://github.com/sponsors/node-opcua